hashicorp/terraform-provider-google/website/docs/r/compute_instance_group_manager.html.markdown

 * `auto_healing_policies` - (Optional) The autohealing policies for this managed instance group.
 You can specify only one value.
 Structure is documented below.
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances#monitoring_groups).

-* `stateful_disk` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) Disks created on the instances that will be preserved on instance delete, update, etc. Structure is documented below.
+* `stateful_disk` - (Optional)) Disks created on the instances that will be preserved on instance delete, update, etc. Structure is documented below.
 For more information see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/configuring-stateful-disks-in-migs).

 * `update_policy` - (Optional) The update policy for this managed instance group.
 Structure is documented below.
-For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/updating-managed-instance-groups) and [API](https://cloud.google.com/compute/docs/reference/rest/beta/instanceGroupManagers/patch)
+For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/updating-managed-instance-groups) and [API](https://cloud.google.com/compute/docs/reference/rest/v1/instanceGroupManagers/patch)

 - - -